 Peter Kayafas is a photographer, publisher, curator and teacher who lives in New York City where he is the Director of the Eakins Press Foundation.
-His photographs have been widely exhibited, and are in the collections of the Museum of Modern Art; the Brooklyn Museum of Art; The New York Public Library; the San Francisco Museum of Modern Art; the New Orleans Museum of Art; and the Art Institute of Chicago, among others.
-He has taught photography at Pratt Institute in Brooklyn since 2000, and is a member of the Board of the Corporation of Yaddo.
-In addition to two other monographs (The Merry Cemetery of Sapanta and O Public Road!
-Photographs of America) his new book Totems, with an essay by Jed Perl, is available from the Purple Martin Press.
+He is a Guggenheim Fellow (2019), and his photographs have been widely exhibited, and are in the collections of the Museum of Modern Art; the Brooklyn Museum of Art; The New York Public Library; the San Francisco Museum of Modern Art; the New Orleans Museum of Art; and the Art Institute of Chicago, among others.
+He is Co-Chair of the Board of Directors of the Corporation of Yaddo and he has taught photography at Pratt Institute in Brooklyn for 21 years.
+He has published five monographs of his photographs—The Merry Cemetery of Sapanta (2007); O Public Road!
+Photographs of America (2009); Totems (2012); The Way West (2020); and Coney Island Waterdance (2021).

 “Kayafas manages to pack a lot of history — of photography and, implicitly, of America’s real and imagined images of itself — into each of his photos.
 For some viewers, these pictures may merely offer an abbreviated, reportorial glimpse of what a once-fabled region looks like today.
 For others, they may allude to a more expansive, Whitmanesque concept of America as a big, diverse place that is also a big, diverse, national family.
 In doing so, the vision and spirit of Kayafas’s broad body of work, of which The Way West represents only a small sampling, may even begin to point a way home.” —Edward M. Gomez, Hyperallergic, May 24, 2014